0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Confusion Attacks.md

 ---
-aliases:
+aliases: [Parser differentials, Parser discrepancies]
-  - Parser differentials
-  - Parser discrepancies
 ---
 Confusion attacks are a set of vulnerabilities based on **parsing discrepancies** (aka parser differentials) between two or more elements involved, resulting in a security problem.